Sajid-Mahir/SSI/note.md

   }
   ```
 - The whole command extracts and assigns "https://0bf2-123-136-28-130.ngrok-free.app"
-> The URL corresponds to the webhook url that we use in our controller.
+> The URL corresponds to the endpoint url that we use in our controller.